 Categorical features have values in discrete classes such as "Yes," "No," or "maybe."
 Numerical features are typically on a continuous numerical scale, such as dollar amounts.

-What does the data look like in these features?
+What do the data look like in these features?

 To see this, you can examine the range of values in numeric features, or the frequency of different classes in categorical features, for example.

-Is there any missing data?
+Are there any missing data?

 We have already answered questions 1 and 2 in the previous section; there are 30,000 rows and 25 columns.
 As we start to explore the rest of these questions in the following exercise, pandas will be our go-to tool.
 We begin by verifying basic data integrity in the next exercise.